Frequently Asked Questions

 Does it work with multiple browser profiles?

 Where are the full settings?
-The toolbar popup is small.
+The toolbar popup looks small.

 Where are the full settings?
-The toolbar popup is small.
+The toolbar popup looks small.

 What is "Jump straight to the odds"?